threefoldtech/0-initramfs/README.md

 The first script will install dependencies, the second one will source and export needed variables.

+There is a special `autobuild/tf-build-deps-clean.sh` which doesn't install Go nor Rust.
+Use it if you installed them already.

 ## Privileges

 You need to have root privilege to be able to execute all the scripts.

 Some parts need to `chown/setuid/chmod/mknod` files as root.

+Not running it as root will fails the build process.

 # What does this script do ?
  - First, download and check checksum of all archives needed